UniversalDependencies/docs/_2016-09-05--06-prague/features.md

 * TO DISCUSS: Is there a better solution than `NumType=Gen`?
 What is `NumType=Pers` in Irish?
 (Defined but not used.)
 * TO DISCUSS: `VerbForm=Trans`: Transgressive is a term that comes from Slavic languages and even there it is rare (Czech and Sorbian; other Slavic languages have the form too, but do not call it transgressive).
 English literature on Slavic languages sometimes uses the term _gerund_ but it is absolutely confusing and unsuitable because it is similar neither in form nor in function to the form we mark `VerbForm=Ger` in English and Spanish (and BTW these are also quite different from each other, but at least Spanish has the term _gerundio_ as its own, not only as English translation).
 More neutral terms are adverbial participle or _converb_, so I would suggest to rename it to `VerbForm=Conv`.

-## Adding new values to existing features
+## Adding/removing values to/from existing features

 * TO DISCUSS: `Aspect`: DurPerf (tr), DurPerfProg (tr), DurProg (tr), Freq (hu), ProgRapid (tr), Rapid (tr), Res (cu)
 * TO DISCUSS: Chinese "cases" Advb, Comp, Rel